asumagic/angelsea/README.md

 supports many other platforms and CPU architectures, and Angelsea should be generating fairly portable C code, so it shouldn't be hard to port.

+Generated code is not tested on big-endian architectures and is very likely broken.

 (Ideally, we would setup CI to automatically test other platforms; perhaps even using qemu integration with containers to test aarch64 etc.)